FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 ## Introduction

-UniConfig can be easily deployed in the cluster thanks to its stateless architecture and transaction isolation:
+UniConfig can be easily deployed in a cluster owing to its stateless architecture and transaction isolation:

-* stateless architecture - UniConfig nodes in the cluster don't keep any state that would have to be communicated directly to other Uniconfig nodes in a cluster.
-All network-topology configuration and state information are stored inside a PostgreSQL database that must be reachable from all UniConfig nodes in the same zone.
-All Uniconfig nodes share the same database, making the database single source of truth for Uniconfig cluster.
+* Stateless architecture - UniConfig nodes in the cluster do not keep any state that needs to be communicated directly to other UniConfig nodes in the cluster.
+All network-topology configuration and state information is stored inside a PostgreSQL database that must be reachable from all UniConfig nodes in the same zone.
+All UniConfig nodes share the same database, making the database the single source of truth for the cluster.
-* transaction isolation - Load-balancing is based on mapping UniConfig transactions to Uniconfig nodes in a cluster (transactions are sticky).
+* Transaction isolation - Load-balancing is based on mapping UniConfig transactions to UniConfig nodes in a cluster (transactions are sticky).
 One UniConfig transaction cannot span multiple UniConfig nodes in a cluster.
-  Southbound sessions used for device management are ephemeral - they are created when UniConfig needs to access device on the network (like pushing cnfiguration updates) and they are closed as soon as a UniConfig transactions is committed or closed.
+  Southbound sessions used for device management are ephemeral, i.e., they are created when UniConfig needs to access a device on the network (like pushing configuration updates) and are closed as soon as a UniConfig transaction is committed or closed.

-There are several advantages of clustered deployment of UniConfig nodes:
+There are several advantages to clustered deployment of UniConfig nodes:

-* horizontal scalability - Increasing number of units that can process UniConfig transactions in parallel.
-  Single UniConfig node tends to have limited processing and networking resources - by increasing number of nodes in the cluster, this constraint can be mitigated.
-The more Uniconfig nodes in a cluster, the more transactions can be executed in parallel.
-  Number of connected UniConfig nodes in the cluster can also be adjusted at the runtime.
+* Horizontal scalability - Increasing the number of units that can process UniConfig transactions in parallel.
+A single UniConfig node tends to have limited processing and networking resources - this constraint can be mitigated by increasing the number of nodes in the cluster.
+The more UniConfig nodes in the cluster, the more transactions can be executed in parallel.
+The number of connected UniConfig nodes in the cluster can also be adjusted at runtime.
-* high-availability - Single UniConfig node doesn't represent single point of failure.
-If UniConfig node crashes, only UniConfig transactions that are processed by corresponding node, are cancelled.
-Application can retry failed transaction, and it will be processed by next node in the cluster.
+* High availability - A single UniConfig node does not represent a single point of failure.
+If a UniConfig node crashes, only transactions processed by the corresponding node are cancelled.
+The application can retry a failed transaction, which will be processed by the next node in the cluster.

 There also are a couple limitations to be considered:

-* Parallel execution of transactions is subject to a locking mechanism, where 2 transactions cannot manipulate the same device at the same time.
+* Parallel execution of transactions is subject to a locking mechanism, whereby two transactions cannot manipulate the same device at the same time.
-* Single transaction is always executed by a single Uniconfig node.
-This means that a scope of a single transaction is limited by the number devices and   their configuration a single Uniconfig node can handle.
+* A single transaction is always executed by a single UniConfig node.
+This means that the scope of a single transaction is limited by the number of devices and their configurations that a single Uniconfig node can handle.

 ## Deployments

 ### Single-zone deployment

-In the single-zone deployment, all managed network devices are reachable by all UniConfig nodes in the cluster - zone.
-Components of the single-zone deployment and connections between them are depicted by the next diagram.
+In a single-zone deployment, all managed network devices are reachable by all UniConfig nodes in the cluster zone.
+Components of a single-zone deployment and connections between them are illustrated in the diagram below.

 ![Deployment with single zone](single-zone-architecture.svg)

-Description of components:
+Included components:
-* UniConfig controllers - Network controllers that use common PostgreSQL system for persistence of data, communicate with network devices using NETCONF/GNMi/CLI management protocols and propagate notifications into Kafka topics (UniConfig nodes act only as Kafka producers).
-UniConfig nodes do not communicate with each other directly, their operation can only be coordinated using data stored in the database.
+* UniConfig controllers - Network controllers that use a common PostgreSQL system for persistence of data, communicate with network devices using NETCONF/GNMi/CLI management protocols and propagate notifications into Kafka topics (UniConfig nodes act only as Kafka producers).
+UniConfig nodes do not communicate with each other directly, their operations can only be coordinated using data stored in the database.
-* Database storage - PostgreSQL is used for persistence of network-topology configuration, mountpoints settings, and selected operational data.
-PostgreSQL database can also be deployed in the cluster (outside of scope).
+* Database storage - PostgreSQL is used for persistence of network-topology configuration, mountpoints settings and selected operational data.
+The PostgreSQL database can also be deployed in the cluster (outside of scope).
-* Message and notification channels - Kafka cluster is used for propagation of notifications that are generated by UniConfig itself (e.g., audit and transaction notifications) or from network devices and only propagated by UniConfig controller.
+* Message and notification channels - The Kafka cluster is used to propagate notifications generated by UniConfig itself (e.g., audit and transaction notifications) or from network devices and only propagated by UniConfig controllers.
-* Load-balancers - Load-balancer is used for distributing transactions (HTTP traffic) and SSH sessions from applications to UniConfig nodes.
-From the view of load-balancer, all UniConfig nodes in a cluster are equall.
+* Load-balancers - Load-balancers are used to distribute transactions (HTTP traffic) and SSH sessions from applications to UniConfig nodes.
+From the point of view of the load-balancer, all UniConfig nodes in the cluster are equal.
-  Currently, only round-robin load-balancing strategy is supported.
+  Currently only a round-robin load-balancing strategy is supported.
 * Managed network devices - Devices that are managed using NETCONF/GNMi/CLI protocols by UniConfig nodes or generate notifications to UniConfig nodes.
   Sessions between UniConfig nodes and devices are either on-demand/emphemeral (configuration of devices) or long-term (distribution of notifications over streams).
-* HTTP / SSH clients & Kafka consumers - Application layer such as workflow management systems or end-user systems.
-  RESTCONF API is exposed using HTTP protocol, SSH server is exposing UniConfig shell and Kafka brokers allow Kafka consumers to listen to the events on subscribed topics.
+* HTTP/SSH clients and Kafka consumers - Application layer, such as workflow management systems or end-user systems.
+The RESTCONF API is exposed using the HTTP protocol, the SSH server exposes UniConfig shell and Kafka brokers allow Kafka consumers to listen to events on subscribed topics.

 ### Multi-zone deployment

-In this type of deployment there are multiple zones that manage separate sets of devices because:
+This type of deployment has multiple zones that manage separate sets of devices for the following reasons:

-* network reachability issues - groups of devices are only reachable and thus manageable from some part of the network (zone) but not from others
+* Network reachability issues - Groups of devices are reachable, and thus manageable, only from some part of the network (zone) but not from others
-* logical separation - there are different scaling strategies or requirements for different zones
+* Logical separation - Different scaling strategies or requirements for different zones.
-* legal issues - some devices must be managed separately with split storage, for example, because of the regional restrictions
+* Legal issues - Some devices must be managed separately with split storage because of, for example, regional restrictions.

-The following diagrams represents a sample deployment with 2 zones.
-The first zone contains 3 UniConfig nodes while the second zone contains only 2 UniConfig nodes.
+The following diagrams represents a sample deployment with two zones:
+- Zone 1 contains three UniConfig nodes.
+- Zone 2 contains only two UniConfig nodes.

-Multiple zones might share a single Kafka cluster but database instances need to be split (could be running in a single postgres server).
+Multiple zones can share a single Kafka cluster, but database instances must be be split (can be running in a single Postgres server).

 ![Deployment with multiple zones](multi-zone-architecture.svg)

 Description of multi-zone areas:

-* Applications - The application layer is responsible for managing mapping between network segments and Uniconfig zones.
-  Typically this is achieved by deploying/using an additional inventory database that contains device <-> zone mappings - based on this information the application decides which zone to use.
+* Applications - The application layer is responsible for managing mapping between network segments and UniConfig zones.
+Typically this is achieved by deploying/using an additional inventory database that contains device <-> zone mappings, and based on this information the application decides which zone to use.
 * Isolated zones - A zone contains one or more UniConfig nodes, load-balancers and managed network devices.
-  The clusters in isolated zones share 0 information.
+Clusters in isolated zones do not share information.
-* PostgreSQL databases - It is necessary to use dedicated database per zone.
+* PostgreSQL databases - It is necessary to use a dedicated database per zone.
-* Kafka cluster - Kafka cluster can be shared by multiple clusters in different zones or there could be single Kafka cluster per zone.
-  Notifications from different zones can be safely pushed to the common topics since there can be no possible conflicts between Kafka publishers.
-However it is also possible to achieve isolation of published messages in a shared Kafka deployment by setting different topic names in different zones.
+* Kafka cluster - A Kafka cluster can be shared by multiple clusters in different zones, or alternatively there can be a single Kafka cluster per zone.
+Notifications from different zones can be safely pushed to common topics, as there can be no conflicts between Kafka publishers.
+However, it is also possible to achieve isolation of published messages in a shared Kafka deployment by setting different topic names in different zones.

 ### Load-balancer operation

-The responsibility of a load-balancer is to allocate UniConfig transaction on one of the UniConfig nodes in the cluster.
-It is done by forwarding requests without UniConfig transaction header to one of the UniConfig nodes (using round-robin strategy) and afterwards appending a backed identifier to the create-transaction RPC response in form of an additional Cookie header ('sticky session' concept).
-Afterwards, it is the responsibility of an application to assure that all requests that belong to the same transaction contain the same backend identifier.
+Load-balancers are responsible for allocating UniConfig transactions to one of the UniConfig nodes in the cluster.
+This is done by forwarding requests without a UniConfig transaction header to one of the UniConfig nodes (using round-robin strategy) and afterwards appending a backed identifier to the **create-transaction RPC** response in the form of an additional Cookie header ('sticky session' concept).
+Afterwards, the application is responsible for assuring that all requests belonging to the same transaction contain the same backend identifier.

 !!!
-The application is responsible for preserving transaction and backend identifier cookies throught a transaction lifetime.
+The application is responsible for preserving transaction and backend identifier cookies throughout the transaction's lifetime.
 !!!

-The next sequence diagram captures a process of creating and using 2 UniConfig transactions with focus on load-balancer operation.
+The following sequence diagram captures the process of creating and using two UniConfig transactions with a focus on load-balancer operation.

 ![Load-balancing UniConfig transactions](load-balancing-transactions.svg)

-* The first create-transaction RPC is forwarded to the first UniConfig node (applying round-robin strategy), because it does not contain uniconfig_server_id key in the Cookie header.
-  The response contains both UniConfig transaction ID (UNICONFIGTXID) and uniconfig_server_id that represents 'sticky cookie'.
-Cookie header uniconfig_server_id is appended to the response by load-balancer.
+* The first **create-transaction RPC** is forwarded to the first UniConfig node (applying round-robin strategy), because it does not contain the `uniconfig_server_id` key in the Cookie header.
+The response contains both the UniConfig transaction ID (`UNICONFIGTXID`) and `uniconfig_server_id` that represents a 'sticky cookie'.
+The `uniconfig_server_id` cookie header is appended to the response by the load-balancer.
-* The next request that belongs to the created transaction, contains same UNICONFIGTXID and uniconfig_server_id.
-  Load balancer uses the uniconfig_server_id to forward this request to the correct UniConfig node.
+* The next request that belongs to the created transaction contains the same `UNICONFIGTXID` and `uniconfig_server_id`.
+The load balancer uses `uniconfig_server_id` to forward this request to the correct UniConfig node.
-* The last application request represents again create-transaction RPC.
-This time, request is forwarded to the next registered UniConfig node in the cluster according to the round-robin strategy.
+* The last application request again represents the **create-transaction RPC**.
+  This time the request is forwarded to the next registered UniConfig node in the cluster according to the round-robin strategy.

 ## Configuration

 ### UniConfig configuration

-All UniConfig nodes in the cluster should be configured with the same parameters.
-There are several important sections of config/application.properties file related to clustered environment.
+All UniConfig nodes in the cluster should be configured using the same parameters.
+There are several important sections in the **config/application.properties** file that relate to the clustered environment.

 #### Database connection settings

-This section contains information how to connect to PostgreSQL database and connection pool settings.
-It is placed under 'dbPersistence.connection' properties object.
+This section contains information on how to connect to a PostgreSQL database as well as connection pool settings.
+It is located under the `dbPersistence.connection` properties object.

 Example with essential settings: